-15. In the Add users window, you can add Windows users and basic users.
-These users can have either the Administrators role or the Operators role.
+15. On the Add users page, you can add users to the system as Windows users or basic users.
+The users can have either the Administrators role or the Operators role.

 Define the user and click Add.

 When you are done adding users, click Continue.